Academic Phoenix Protocol™

 Methodology

 Explain your research design in detail.
-Includes: research design, population and sampling, instrumentation, data collection, data analysis plan, validity and reliability, ethical considerations.
-Quantitative: emphasize variables and statistical tests.
-Qualitative: emphasize participant selection and coding procedures.
+Includes: research design, population and sampling, instrumentation, data collection, analysis plan, validity and reliability, ethical considerations.

 15–25 pages